UConn concludes a dominant run to its 2nd straight NCAA title, beating Zach Edey and Purdue 75-60

 The 2024 Huskies are the sixth team to win all six tournament games by double-digit margins.
 They won those games by a grand total of 140 points, blowing past the 1996 Kentucky team, which won its six by 129.

-In what was supposed to be a free-for-all in this new age of the transfer portal and name, image and likeness deals, UConn has figured out how to dominate.
+So much for the free-for-all this new age of the transfer portal and name, image and likeness deals was supposed to become.
+UConn has figured out how to dominate and replenish its roster with players who understand their roles.

-“We just recruit really talented NBA players that are willing to not make it about themselves, and to be part of a winning group, to go for all the championships,” Hurley said.

 Cam Spencer, a transfer from Rutgers, Stephon Castle, a blue-chip freshman, and Alex Karaban, a sophomore from last year’s team, spent the night guarding the 3-point line and making life miserable for Purdue’s guards.